alidcastano/alidcastano.com/content/essays/2019-12-26-ComputerSlang.md

 What's wonderful about a computer is it'll speak any language you throw at it so long as the code compiles.
 So, runtime errors aside, the ultimate test of your code is the program itself.
 You don't have to convince a programmer to read your code if your application already motivates them for you.

-So what programming language will help you create applications worth running?
-Since it's takes lots of iteration to arrive at a good idea, I personally want a language that's as as close to my thoughts as possible.
-And that, I believe, is the appeal of Lisp.
-Along with being simple, it's terse.
-Lisp's syntax is closer to scribbles written to preserve a thought than prose written to transmit an idea; as I use it, I feel like I can turn my scribbles of code into eloquent programs!
+So, it's worth asking, what programming language will help you create applications worth running?
+It's takes lots of iteration to arrive at a good idea, so personally, I want a language that's as as close to my thoughts as possible.
+That, I believe, is the appeal of terse code: it's closer to scribbles written to preserve a thought than prose written to transmit an idea; as I write it, I can turn my scribbles of code into eloquent programs!